• Skip to primary navigation

 For more information and a complete list of our advertising partners, please check out our full Advertising Disclosure.
 TheCollegeInvestor.com strives to keep its information accurate and up to date.
 The information in our reviews could be different from what you find when visiting a financial institution, service provider or a specific product's website.
 All products and services are presented without warranty.

-self-directed IRA providers for 2023
+self-directed IRA providers

-If you have a retirement account at a traditional brokerage such as Fidelity, Schwab, ETrade, or Vanguard, you’ve probably noticed that your investment choices are limited to stocks, funds, and bonds.
+If you have a retirement account at a traditional brokerage such as Fidelity, Schwab, E*TRADE, or Vanguard, you’ve probably noticed that your investment choices are limited to stocks, funds, and bonds.
 This limitation isn’t because of some law.
 It’s a restriction imposed by financial institutions.
 After all, financial institutions sell financial products.

 What if you want to invest in something outside of stock market securities?
 That probably isn’t going to happen at a traditional financial brokerage.
 You’ll typically have to move your funds into what’s called a self-directed IRA (SDIRA).